ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 title="What is ARB?"
 contentPreview=''>

 Arbitrum is an organization that develops and manages <a href="/developers/docs/scaling/optimistic-rollups/">optimistic rollups</a>.
-Initially Arbitrum was organized as a for-profit company, but thentook steps to decentralize.
+Initially Arbitrum was organized as a for-profit company, but then took steps to decentralize.
 As part of that process, they issued a tradeable <a href="/dao/#token-based-membership">governance token</a>.

 </ExpandableCard>